 The reference to the JOURNEY may be direct (e.g. a ServiceJourneyRef), or indirect (e.g. a TrainNumberRef or a ServiceDesignator).
-The EPIP and FXCP use only direct references to SERVICE JOURNEYs.
-Each GroupOfServicesMember may have a noticeAssignment
+The EPIP and EIRE_NP use only direct references to SERVICE JOURNEYs.
+Each GroupOfServicesMember may have its own noticeAssignments.

-Table 104 - Table 14 - GroupOfServicesMember - XML Element
+Table 104 - Table 18 - GroupOfServicesMember - XML Element

-Classifica tion Na ame Туре Cardinali ty Description ::> ::> GroupOfEntities ::> GROUP OF SERVICES MEMBER inherits from GROUP OF ENTITIES MEMBER.
+Classifica tion Na ame Туре Cardinali ty Description ::> ::> GroupOfEntities ::> GROUP OF SERVICES MEMBER inherits from GROUP OF ENTITies MEMBER.
 "PK" id GroupOfServicesMembers- IdType 1:1 Identifier of GROUP OF SERVICES MEMBER.
-"PK" (order) xsd:positiveInteger 1:1 Inherited from GROUP OF ENTITIES MEMBER.
-"FK" GroupOfServicesRef GroupOfServicesRef 0:1 Reference to a parent GROUP OF SERVICEs.
+"PK" (o rder) xsd:positiveInteger 1:1 Inherited from GROUP OF ENTITIES MEMBER.
+"FK" Gr oupOfServicesRef GroupOfServicesRef 0:1 Reference to a parent GROUP OF SERVICEs.
 Given by context.
 CHOICE 1:1 Reference to a JOURNEY.
 "FK" а JourneyRef JourneyRef+ 0:1 Direct Reference to a JOURNEY.
-"FK" b TrainNumberRef TrainNumberRef 0:1 Reference to a JOURNEY by means of a TRAIN NUMBER REF. "cntd" C Journey- Designator JourneyDesignator 0:1 Reference to JOURNEY by value.
+"FK" b TrainNumberRef TrainNumberRef 0:1 Reference to a JOURNEY by means of a TRAIN NUMBER REF. "cntd" c Journey- Designator JourneyDesignator 0:1 Reference to JOURNEY by value.
 See JOURNEY DESIGNATOR earlier. "cntd" d Service- Designator ServiceDesignator 0:1 Reference to SERVICEJOURNEY by value.
-See SERVICE DESIGNATOR earlier. "cntd" nc otice Assignments NoticeAssignmentView 0: NOTICE ASSIGNMENTs that apply to a GROUP OF SERVICE.
+See SERVICE DESIGNATOR earlier. "cntd" no oticeAssignments NoticeAssignmentView 0: NOTICE ASSIGNMENTs that apply to a GROUP OF SERVICE.

-8.7 Very frequent journeys
+10.7 Very frequent journeys